Vital Communities

 Overview

 We believe that a dynamic metropolitan area is dependent upon equitable community development.
-The Vital Communities focus of our work stimulates development in historically disinvested neighborhoods by making early investments towards physical development in response to community needs that contribute to economic growth.
-We support place-based economic development and creative placemaking and placekeeping initiatives to improve the quality of life for individuals in neighborhoods that have experienced disinvestment.
+The Vital Communities work stimulates development in 10 neighborhoods by making early investments towards physical development in response to community needs that contribute to economic growth.
+We support place-based economic development and creative placemaking and placekeeping initiatives to improve the quality of life in these neighborhoods.
 We also support organizations whose research and analysis informs socially beneficial and equitable development.

 Our Strategy